-Name of Director Category^ Skills/expertise/ competence No. of Board Meetings rd shares res Annual Directorshi Listed ( as on 31.03.2023 Attended neid Chairman Member Name Category^ Marco Philippus Ardeshir Wadia % ID Bachelor's degree in law from Bombay University.
+Name of Director Category^ Skills/expertise/ competence No. of Directorships in other companies + No. of Board Meetings No. of shares held Attendance at previous Annual General No. of Commit other com as on 31. tees of panies++ Directorshi Listed ( as on 31.03.2023 Attended neid Meeting Chairman Member Name Category^ Marco Philippus Ardeshir Wadia % ID Bachelor's degree in law from Bombay University.
 He has over 30 years of experience in the legal profession having specialised in corporate matters and mergers and ensuitation 09 07 Nil Yes - 01 Josts Engineering Company Ltd. Stovec Industries Ltd. ID ID Sabaleel Nandy !
 NED acquisitions.
 Bachelor's degree in technology (civil engineering) from Indian Institute of Technology, Kharagpur and a post- graduate diploma in management from Indian Institute of Management, Lucknow.
 He is a global leader with proven success at companies such as TATA Group, Zuari Agro Chemicals, and Paradeep Phosphates.
 He has over two decades of experience in chemicals NA 02 NA NA NA NA NA NA and fertilizers, having spent 18 years in Tata group companies such as TATA Motors, TATA Sons, and TATA Chemicals.
 N Suresh Krishnan & NED B.E.
 (Hons.) & M.Sc. from BITS (Pilani), 32 years of corporate experience in fertilizer, energy and cement sectors and has been widely acknowledged for his leadership, vision and commitment.
 His experience spans corporate finance, corporate strategy, projects planning, operations and business development.
 03 NIL 1000 NA - 01 Paradeep Phosphates Limited MD